Our Complaints Procedure

 What will happen next?

-- We will record your complaint, opening a file within a day of receiving your complaint.
+- We will record your complaint, opening a file after receiving your complaint.

-- If you wish, the director will invite you to meet him or her to discuss and, we hope, resolve your complaint.
-He or she will do this within three days of our receiving your request for a meeting.
-Within two days of any meeting we will write to you to confirm what took place and any solutions we have agreed with you.
+- If you wish, the director will invite you to meet with them to discuss and, we hope, resolve your complaint.
+They will do this within five days of our receiving your request for a meeting.
+Within five days of any meeting we will write to you to confirm what took place and any solutions we have agreed with you.

 - At this stage, if you are still not satisfied you can write to us again.
 We will then review our decision by asking another director to consider your complaint.